-In this article, I’m going to walk you through how to ask for a raise when you are underpaid (or when you just want a higher salary), with examples and sample scripts you can follow.
+In this article, we’re going to cover how to ask for a raise when you are underpaid (or when you just want a higher salary), with examples and sample scripts you can follow.

 We’ll also look at when to ask, because that’s equally important.
 (While there’s no exact best time to ask for a raise, but there are some very important “Rules” you should follow before you go ask).